duguyue100/NSC-GPU-GUIDE/User-Guide.md

 __Please read this paragraph carefully before installation__

 + The machine is for everyone, so please do not dump big files on the machine.
-If you need to connect an external hard disk on the machine, please talk to admin.
+If you need to connect an external hard disk on the machine, please talk admin.

 + It is intended to have separate workspace for everyone.
 So please setup your own Python distribution (Anaconda is recommended) instead of messing with system python.